 CFS P48.
 Maintain existing partnerships and develop new relationships among City of Austin departments, regional governments, other governments, community organizations, and volunteers to support recreational services and achieve higher levels of service.

-Ray Vaughn on the hike-and-bike trail.
+Bicyclists and joggers pass the statue of Austin icon Stevie Ray Vaughn on the hike-and-bike trail.